tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 Even when the query returns can be managed within the memory limit, it is still time-consuming to do data transfer for the two query returns, join the columns to prepare for comparison row by row.
 Moreover, note that these expensive operations are carried out on the client side, our computers.

-The more efficient way for this data parity check is to use these two SQL test queries, using the test blocks shown in [this post](/blog/2016/03/28/sql-unit-test-runner/):
+The more efficient way for this data parity check is to use these two SQL test queries in these test blocks (read [this post](/blog/2016/03/28/sql-unit-test-runner/) for more introduction):

 ``` plain Test blocks for data parity check
 /* @Test